thehuy147/Data-Analyst-INDIEZ/README.md

 **PROBLEM SOLVING <br/>**
 The goal of this analysis is to determine if the changes in version 1.6.0, particularly in the tutorial, have impacted the User Experience compared to the 1.5.2 version.

-1. How can we know if the improvement of Tutorial in-game version 1.6.0 has impacted the User Experience (UE) better than in-game version 1.5.2? <br/>
+1. How can we know if the improvement of Tutorial in-game version 1.6.0 has impacted the User Experience (UX) better than in-game version 1.5.2? <br/>
  The improvement of the Tutorial has impacted the UE through these key performance indicator, Daily Active User (DAU), Tutorial Complete Rate (TCR) and Retation Rate (compare day 1 to day 7) <br/>
  **a) The Tutorial Complete Rate (TCR):**